Max Kepler Player Props: Twins vs. Diamondbacks

-Max Kepler -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on August 5 at 7:10 PM ET.
+Max Kepler -- hitting .294 in his past 10 games -- will be in action for the Minnesota Twins against the Arizona Diamondbacks, with Zac Gallen on the hill, on August 6 at 2:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Diamondbacks.
+In his most recent game, he strung together three hits (going 3-for-4 with a home run and an RBI) against the Diamondbacks.

 Max Kepler Game Info & Props vs. the Diamondbacks